moorelabvanderbilt/moorelabwiki/buying-saline.md

 Have Dan sign the **Principal Investigator (Signature)** field, and then email it to [Bethany](/admin-asst#bethany-oates) for department approval.

-After it is signed and approved, email it to pharmacypurcasing@vanderbilt.edu.
+After it is signed and approved, email it to pharmacypurchasing@vanderbilt.edu.

 You should recieve an email when your order is ready to pick up.
 For saline, this is usually the next business day.
 # Going to the pharmacy